@supergrain/silo

 Processors

 The adapter returns whatever its fetch chain returns — typically already-parsed JSON.
-The processor takes that parsed response and calls store.insertDocument(type, doc) for every document worth caching.
+A processor takes that parsed response and calls store.insertDocument(type, doc) for every document worth caching.

 Processors are keyed by envelope shape, not by model.
 One processor normally serves many adapters: every REST endpoint that returns {id, ...} or [{id, ...}, ...] shares defaultProcessor; every JSON-API endpoint in your app shares jsonApiProcessor; a custom graphqlProcessor would serve every GraphQL-returning adapter.
 The per-model processor field isn't one-per-adapter — it's "which envelope parser does this adapter's response need."